 Physical exercise = brain exercise

-Physical exercise is great for the brain.
+Physical activities are great for the brain and your mental health, especially during winter.
 When you move your body, your brain uses everything it knows about coordination and muscle function.
 When we exercise, we increase oxygen-rich blood flow to the brain—helping us think harder, better, faster and maybe even a bit stronger.
-Switch up how you exercise to challenge your brain with activities such as yoga, exercise classes, sports and more
+Switch up how you exercise to challenge your brain with activities such as yoga, exercise classes, sports and more.

 Read something new